akala47/asmr/README.md

-This design document reflects the current specification as of February 13, 2025.
+This design document reflects the current specification as of March 13, 2025.
 It shall continue to evolve along the course of this class according to feedback given by our peers and professors.